syazanarashid/Paleobiology/Lab 4.md

 Tuan Syazana Tuan Ab Rashid
 Lab 4 - Due Feb 22, 2016

+20/20

-Problem Set I
+## Problem Set I

-1) How many unique genera are in the Miocene,Early Jurasic,Late Cretaceous, and Pennsylvanian epochs (not total, each)?
+1) How many unique genera are in the Miocene, Early Jurasic, Late Cretaceous, and Pennsylvanian epochs (not total, each)?
 What code did you use to find out?

 >dim(PresencePBDB)
 [1] 29 903